rian39/lists/log.md

 - put the 10 or so main points into presentation order and started to write some notes around these
 - could also point to (Recommender Systems Conference)[https://recsys.acm.org/recsys16/] as an example -- spent some time looking through these -- interesting papers on Youtube deeplearning, which I put in archive (~/archive/data_intensive/machine_learning/covington_youtube_deeplearning_2016.pdf).
 See there how matrix factorization has been been the main approach for recommender systems.
 - would like to simulate some of the things that Patel talked about.
 - got paper on Trilling, Kinsey Report -- started to think about all the accumulation of data in recommender systems.
 How long has this been happening?
 Tesco Clubcard seen as an origin, but customer/business analytics must be much older.
 How older?
-TODO: WoS search on research literature - DONE
+DONE: WoS search on research literature - DONE
 - did a bit of this -- first mention of the term is highly cited 1997 ACM article by Varian & Resnick; describes some existing systems; point to the term 'collaborative filtering' as first used in 1991; paper is in archive ~/archive/data_intensive/machine_learning/varian_resnick_recommenders_1997.pdf
 - 1997 special issue of ACM on recsys?
 Not sure.
 Went through time in WoS a bit and found 2001 article on recommender systems -- Schafer et al ~/archive/data_intensive/machine_learning/schafer_recommenders_ecommerce_2001.pdf -- which is a bit better.
 Has a lot of taxonomies and late 1990s references
-- TODO: go through the main points and think about where I can put my own stuff in; DONE
+- DONE: go through the main points and think about where I can put my own stuff in; DONE
-- TODO: look up ethnomethodology on lists ...
+- DONE: look up ethnomethodology on lists ...
-- TODO: DONE go through book manuscript looking for points of intersection - could be on population; the table; optimisation/function; probabilisation, dimensionality; enunciative function;
+- DONE: DONE go through book manuscript looking for points of intersection - could be on population; the table; optimisation/function; probabilisation, dimensionality; enunciative function;

 ## Tue Sep 27 09:12:58 BST 2016